waldronlab/bioconductor/README.md

 `bioconductor` script, so you should automatically get the most up-to-date Bioconductor release or devel versions, and will only have to run `BiocManager::install()` to update user-installed packages.

+# TODO

+The `bioconductor` script is rudimentary and should use docopt, provide start & stop, and have an option for opening a bash shell or R console.
+It at least does error at the `docker pull` stage if you enter anything other than "release" or "devel" as the argument.